Nonasymptotic bounds on the estimation error of MCMC algorithms: Polynomially ergodic Markov chains

-We note that Assumption \ref{as:DriftPoly} or closely related drift conditions have been established for MCMC samplers in specific models used in Bayesian inference, including independence samplers, random-walk Metropolis algorithms, Langevin algorithms and Gibbs samplers, see e.g. \cite{fort2000v, jarner2003necessary, jarner2007convergence}.
+We note that Assumption \ref{as:DriftPoly} or closely related drift conditions have been established for MCMC samplers in specific models used in Bayesian inference, including independence samplers, random-walk Metropolis algorithms, Langevin algorithms and Gibbs samplers, see, for example, \cite{fort2000v,jarner2003necessary,jarner2007convergence}.

-In this Section we bound quantities appearing in Theorem \ref{th:BasicMSE} by expressions involving $\lambda$, $\beta$, $\alpha$ and $K$.
+In this section, we bound quantities appearing in Theorem \ref{th:BasicMSE} by expressions involving $\lambda$, $\beta$, $\alpha$ and $K$.
 The main result in this section is the following theorem.